-Influencer marketing is one of the fastest growing marketing tactics, with studies showing that 40% of consumers had purchased something after seeing it advertised through someone they follow on Instagram, YouTube or Twitter.
+Influencer marketing is one of the fastest growing marketing tactics.
+Studies show that 40% of consumers had purchased something after seeing it advertised through someone they follow on Instagram, YouTube or Twitter.

 Interest in Influencer Marketing has risen by more than 90X – from 2013 to present, based on Google Trends & Keywords analysis.